PROGRAMME INFORMATION

 Operational Management of Industrial Wood Supply, 15 hp (SV, A1F)

-Management Control Systems in Forestry*, 7,5 hp (SV, A1N)
+Management Control Systems, 7,5 hp (SV, G1F)*

 Year 2

-Remote Sensing and Inventory, 15 hp (SV, A1N)
+Remote Sensing and Inventory, 15 hp (SV/BI, A1N)

 Sustainable Wood Supply Analysis, 15 hp (SV, A1F)

-Master’s Thesis in Forestry Science, 30 hp (SV, A2E)
+Master’s Thesis in Forestry science, 30 hp (SV, A2E)

-The range of courses offered may change during the programme.
-This may result in a new version of the syllabus with transitional regulations.
+The courses offered may change during the programme.
+This may result in a new version of the programme syllabus containing transitional provisions.
 Decisions on the courses offered are taken well in advance of the next academic year.

 Objectives

-General objectives
+General outcomes

-The general learning outcomes for first- and second-cycle courses and programmes are specified in the Higher Education Act (Chapter 1, Sections 8–9).
+The general outcomes for first and second-cycle courses and programmes are specified in Chapter 1, Sections 8–9 of the Higher Education Act.

-The Annex to the Ordinance for the Swedish University of Agricultural Sciences stipulates that for the Degree of Master (120 credits), the student shall have:
+In accordance with the annex to the Ordinance for the Swedish University of Agricultural Sciences, for a Degree of Master (120 credits), the student shall have:

 Knowledge and understanding

-demonstrated knowledge and understanding in the main field of study, including both broad knowledge of the field and a considerable degree of specialised knowledge in certain areas of the field as well as insight into current research and development work, and
+- demonstrated knowledge and understanding in the main field of study, including both broad knowledge of the field and a considerable degree of specialised knowledge in certain areas of the field as well as insight into current research and development work, and

-demonstrated specialised methodological knowledge in the main field of study.
+- demonstrated specialised methodological knowledge in the main field of study.

 Competence and skills

-demonstrated the ability to critically and systematically integrate knowledge and analyse, assess and deal with complex phenomena, issues and situations even with limited information
+- demonstrated the ability to critically and systematically integrate knowledge and analyse, assess and deal with complex phenomena, issues and situations even with limited information,

-demonstrated the ability to identify and formulate issues critically, autonomously and creatively as well as to plan and, using appropriate methods, undertake specialised tasks within predetermined time frames and so contribute to the formation of knowledge as well as the ability to evaluate this work
+- demonstrated the ability to identify and formulate issues critically, autonomously and creatively as well as to plan and, using appropriate methods, undertake specialised tasks within predetermined time frames and so contribute to the formation of knowledge as well as the ability to evaluate this work,

-demonstrated the ability in speech and writing both nationally and internationally to report clearly and discuss his or her conclusions and the knowledge and arguments on which they are based in dialogue with different audiences, and
+- demonstrated the ability in speech and writing both nationally and internationally to report clearly and discuss his or her conclusions and the knowledge and arguments on which they are based in dialogue with different audiences, and

-demonstrated the skills required for participation in research and development work or autonomous employment in some other qualified capacity.
+- demonstrated the skills required for participation in research and development work or autonomous employment in some other qualified capacity.

 Judgement and approach

-demonstrated the ability to make assessments in the main field of study informed by relevant disciplinary, social and ethical considerations and also to demonstrate awareness of ethical aspects of research and development work
+- demonstrated the ability to make assessments in the main field of study informed by relevant disciplinary, social and ethical considerations and also to demonstrate awareness of ethical aspects of research and development work,

-demonstrated insight into the possibilities and limitations of research, its role in society and the responsibility of the individual for how it is used, and
+- demonstrated insight into the possibilities and limitations of research, its role in society and the responsibility of the individual for how it is used, and

-demonstrated the ability to identify the personal need for further knowledge and take responsibility for his or her ongoing learning.
+- demonstrated the ability to identify the personal need for further knowledge and take responsibility for his or her ongoing learning.

 Qualification Requirements